rockthejvm/rockthejvm-site/src/content/articles/custom-pattern-matching-in-scala.md

 As you well know, pattern matching is applicable to some groups of types in the Scala library:

-- constants
+- Constants
-- strings
+- Strings
-- singletons
+- Singletons
-- case classes
+- Case classes
-- tuples (being case classes as well)
+- Tuples (being case classes as well)
-- some collections (you'll now understand why)
+- Some collections (you'll now understand why)
-- combinations of the above
+- Combinations of the above

 What if you're dealing with types that do not belong to the list above?
 What if, for example, you're dealing with data structures from an old Java library that is crucial for your application?
 Let's say, for the sake of argument, that somebody defined a class